iffse/pay-respects/modules.md

 There are 2 types of modules:

 - **Standard module**: Will always run to retrieve suggestions
-	- Naming convention: `_pay-respects-module-<your module name>`
+	- Naming convention: `_pay-respects-module-<priority>-<your module name>`
 - **Fallback module**: Will only be run if no previous suggestion were found
-	- **CAUTION**: Will immediately return if a suggestion is obtained, and there is no guaranteed the modules are executed in a specific order.
+	- **CAUTION**: Will immediately return if a suggestion is obtained
-	- Naming convention: `_pay-respects-fallback-<your module name>`
+	- Naming convention: `_pay-respects-fallback-<priority>-<your module name>`

+Priority is used to retrieve suggestions in a specific order by an [unstable sort](https://doc.rust-lang.org/std/primitive.slice.html#method.sort_unstable) (although they will always be after compile-time matches).
+Default modules have a priority of `100`.

 When running your module, you will get the following environment variables: